oracle/node-oracledb/doc/api.md

 the actual tag is available in [`connection.tag`](#propconntag).

-The session callback is called before `getConnection()` returns so it can be used to do logging, or efficiently set session state such as with ALTER SESSION statements.
+The session callback is called before `getConnection()` returns so it can be used to do logging or efficiently set session state such as with ALTER SESSION statements.
 Make sure any session state is set and `connection.tag` is updated in the `sessionCallback` function prior to it calling its own `callback` function otherwise the session will not